 A marketer will need to have good verbal and written communication skills to get their message across to their target audience.
 For example, content marketing requires writing copies and articles for a product or service.
 It also involves conceptualizing taglines and writing content for your organization's website or social media accounts.
 When you need to represent your organization in a marketing event or speak to stakeholders about a campaign, you will need to have good verbal communication and presentation skills as well.

-Digital marketing is here to stay, that is why marketing students need to equip themselves with digital and content marketing skills that are very much in demand in many industries.
+Digital marketing is here to stay, that is why students earning a degree in digital marketing need to equip themselves with digital and content marketing skills that are very much in demand in many industries.
 Important digital marketing degree skills include social media, SEO, and email marketing.
 It will also be beneficial to learn about emerging technologies used in tools that aid marketers in predicting trends or analyzing consumer needs.
 For instance, artificial intelligence (AI) and machine learning (ML) is used in copywriting tools, ecommerce platforms, and other software that help companies offer personalized product recommendations.

 Marketing is never constant.
 There are always new products to market and new customer needs to be met.
 Marketers need to be curious by nature to stay on top of marketing and social media trends and technology developments.
 It is also important to read up on marketing strategies and follow reports or research about consumer behavior.